 It also had a “pawn” role for the native people that acted as moneylender, safety deposit, and marketplace.
 The “live pawn” allowed them to safely get some cash and safeguard important family possessions.
 The “dead pawn” gave the storeowner a chance to recoup their loan and make a profit.
 The relationships with dealers could be multi-generational and very personal.

 According to one owner, Mr. Richardson, who’s family owned and operated their store on Route 66 for 100 years, they had stores on the Indian Reservations until the 1930s, and then the Indians took the stores back and pushed them off the reservation.

 In the 1930s, traders and promoters began to encourage artists to sign their pots, to both distinguish the artist and promote collecting.
 This didn’t really become widespread until the 1950s.

-By the 1960s, the Acoma pottery had to meet the demands of an ever-growing tourist market with high demand, and many potters began to use commercial slip-cast “greenwares” (ready-made smooth surfaces), and firing the pottery in a kiln, forgoing the difficult traditional and time-consuming method.
+By the 1960s, the Acoma pottery had to meet the demands of an ever-growing tourist market, and many potters began to use commercial slip-cast “greenwares” (ready-made smooth surfaces), and firing the pottery in a kiln, forgoing the difficult traditional and time-consuming method.
 Also, we see more male potters entering the Acoma arts.
-Traditionally, Acoma women made the pottery, of course originating for use at home.
+Traditionally, Acoma women made the pottery.

 The designs began to become more intricate, and complicated, but lacking the traditional spiritual soul.
 Like all things, when commercial output demands prevent the time and personal connection to the art and the natural materials once harvested locally—something precious is lost.